 - San Diego's "Best Hospital Group" by U-T San Diego, 2014

 - "Most Wired" health care systems, 13 years in a row

-Residency objectives and experiences are individually designed so that residents develop confidence and competence in acute patient care, drug information, disease state management and practice management.
-Residents are encouraged to participate in the development of their own residency plan that reflects personal interests and builds upon previous experiences.
+Residency objectives and experiences are individually designed so that you develop confidence and competence in acute patient care, drug information, disease state management and practice management.
+As a resident, you will be encouraged to participate in the development of your own residency plan that reflects personal interests and builds upon previous experiences.

 Required core learning experiences.*